CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

 ### Open questions
 - Can we further optimize our schedule generation?
 Given some criteria, are there more efficient algorithms to generate schedules instead of using filters?
 - How do we improve the worst case runtime of our filters?
-- Can we make CLI schedule output more visual, to better convey information to the user in a clear and concise manner? (i.e. ASCII)
 - What other factors impact course making decision and how can we make filters to address these factors?
-* Can we alter our CLI input to make it more intuitive?
+- Can we alter our CLI input to make it more intuitive?

 ### What has worked well so far